DhruvSonkusare/DhruvSonkusare/README.md

 ---

-## About
+## 📖 About
-This repository contains multiple projects demonstrating proficiency in:
+This repository contains projects demonstrating skills in:
-- Machine Learning (classification, regression, clustering)
+- 🧠 Machine Learning (classification, regression, clustering)
-- Computer Vision (Face Detection & Recognition)
+- 👁️ Computer Vision (Face Detection & Recognition)
-- Backend API Development (Spring Boot, Hibernate)
+- 🖥️ Backend API Development (Spring Boot, Hibernate)
-- Data Cleaning, Visualization & Reporting
+- 🧹 Data Cleaning, 📊 Visualization & Automation

 These projects aim to solve real-world problems such as medical predictions, automation, and real-time recognition systems.
 The repository serves as a comprehensive portfolio of my applied Machine Learning and Software Engineering skills.